mormegil-cz/angularjs-localizationservice/ReadMe.md

 ## Localization File Format

 The localization file is pretty simple.
-It consists of a JSON array of the following object:
+It consists of a JSON object mapping message keys to message texts, e.g.

     {
-        "key":"_Greeting_",
-        "value":"iteSa ocalizationla xampleea singua heta esourcera ocalizationla ervicesa", "description":"Home page greeting text"
+        "_Greeting_": "iteSa ocalizationla xampleea singua heta esourcera ocalizationla ervicesa", "_HomeTitle_": "esourceRa ocalizationLa erviceSa"
     }

-The key is used to look up the localized string, the value will be returned from the lookup and the description is an aide to developers and translators what the string is used for.
+The key is used to look up the localized string, and the value will be returned from the lookup.

 ## Sample App